acend/container-basics-training/content/en/docs/03/_index.md

 docker run -it -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mariadb
 ```

-If you now have a look into the container list you should come up with two running containers:
+If you now have a look into the container list, you should come up with two running containers:

 ```bash
 docker ps